ADAPT-uiuc/tglite/docs/source/index.rst

 **TGlite** is a lightweight framework that provides core abstractions and building blocks for practitioners and researchers to implement efficient TGNN models. *TGNNs*, or *Temporal Graph Neural Networks*, learn node embeddings for graphs that dynamically change over time by jointly aggregating structural and temporal information from neighboring nodes.

-TGLite employs an abstraction called a `TBlock` to represent the temporal graph dependencies when aggregating from neighbors, with explicit support for capturing temporal details like edge timestamps, as well as composable operators and optimizations.
-Compared to prior art, TGLite can outperform the `TGL <https://github.com/amazon-science/tgl>`_ framework by up to `3x <some-url>`_ in terms of training time.
+TGLite employs an abstraction called a :ref:`TBlock <tutorial-tblock>` to represent the temporal graph dependencies when aggregating from neighbors, with explicit support for capturing temporal details like edge timestamps, as well as composable operators and optimizations.
+Compared to prior art, TGLite can outperform the `TGL <https://github.com/amazon-science/tgl>`_ framework by up to *3x* in terms of training time.

 .. _train figure:
 .. figure:: img/train.png